DSM-5 Criteria for Autism Spectrum Disorder

 - Individualised education plan

-- Low-dose atypical antipsychotics (risperidone, aripiprazole): supportive care for disruptive behavior, aggression and irritability
+- Low-dose atypical antipsychotics (risperidone, aripiprazole): supportive care for disruptive behaviour, aggression and irritability

 Asperger’s Syndrome

-Prevalence is 0.04% of the populatin.
-There is an increased risk of depression and poverty than members of the general population.
+Prevalence is 0.04% of the population.
+There is an increased risk of depression and poverty among members of the general population.

 - Differentials

-- Schizoid personality disorder: simila rin that they have deficits in social interaction.
-Schizoid personality will however by emotionally blunted and indifferent to praise/criticism.
+- Schizoid personality disorder: similar to the fact that they have deficits in social interaction.
+Schizoid personality will, however, be emotionally blunted and indifferent to praise/criticism.

 - Treatment